ideasonpurpose/wp-theme-init/README.md

 #### Version: 2.17.2

 A common baseline of repeated functions, filters and actions used across our WordPress themes.
-This won't be much use if you're not working at [Ideas On Purpose](https://www.ideasonpurpose.com), but the code is here so the solutions themselves can be shared.
+This may not be much use if you're not working at [Ideas On Purpose](https://www.ideasonpurpose.com), but the code is here so the solutions themselves can be shared.

 [![Packagist](https://badgen.net/packagist/v/ideasonpurpose/wp-theme-init)](https://packagist.org/packages/ideasonpurpose/wp-theme-init)
 [![codecov](https://codecov.io/gh/ideasonpurpose/wp-theme-init/branch/master/graph/badge.svg)](https://codecov.io/gh/ideasonpurpose/wp-theme-init)